VasuAgrawal/418FinalProject/docs/README.md

 the data structure are locked by each thread, allowing more threads to access the data structure at once.

+[Lock-free data structures](
-Lock-free data structures, on the other hand, utilize atomic compare-and-swap (CAS) operations to allow multiple threads to access the same data at the same time, while still ensuring that no thread is using invalid values.
-They are much more complicated to implement, but allow more concurrency and therefore often result in significant speedups in high-contention applications, even when compared to finer-grained schemes.
+    https://en.wikipedia.org/wiki/Non-blocking_algorithm), on the other hand, utilize atomic compare-and-swap operations to allow multiple threads to access the same data at the same time, while still ensuring that no thread is using invalid values.
+They are much more complicated to implement, but allow more concurrency and therefore often result in significant speedups in high-contention applications, even when compared to fine-grained schemes.

 ## The Challenge